 If your child brings food from home, write down the number of carbs each item contains.
 This can help determine how much insulin they need.
 Your doctor may adjust the dose if your child doesn't eat the whole meal, or if they swap a food with a classmate.

 It's important to get quick treatment.
 Your child should have a "low box" handy at all times.
 Inside this kit, pack a few fast-acting sources of carbohydrates, such as glucose tablets, hard candy, and juice.

 Give a kit to your child's teachers, bus drivers, coaches, and care providers, and ask them to keep it handy.

 4. Factor in Physical Activity

-To figure out how your child may react to exercise, test her blood sugar before and after her activity.
-This info can help manage her blood sugar levels.
-Your child may need to eat some carbs before she starts moving, or her doctor may need to tweak her insulin dose.
+To figure out how your child may react to exercise, test their blood sugar before and after their activity.
+This info can help manage their blood sugar levels.
+Your child may need to eat some carbs before they start moving, or their doctor may need to tweak their insulin dose.